 (1) In Illinois, a substantial number of babies are

 born each year to adolescent mothers between 12 and 19 years of age.

 (2) A substantial percentage of pregnant adolescents

-  either abuse substances by experimenting with alcohol and drugs or live in an environment in which substance abuse occurs and thus are at risk of exposing their infants to dangerous and harmful substances.
+have substance use disorders or live in environments in which substance use disorders occur and thus are at risk of exposing their infants to dangerous and harmful circumstances.

-  (3) It is difficult to provide substance abuse
+(3) It is difficult to provide substance use disorder

 counseling for adolescents in settings designed to serve adults.

-  (b) To address the findings set forth in subsection (a), the Department of
+(b) To address the findings set forth in subsection (a), and subject to appropriation, the Department

 needs of high-risk pregnant adolescents and shall do the